MediaMath/lambda-cron/README.md

 #### alarm

 Alarm can be set up using CloudWatch metrics.
-It use the following parameters:
+It uses following parameters:

 * enabled
 * email (Required if alarm is enabled).